Background of Heterotrophs

 Heterotrophs are all around us.
 They are in the oceans, forests, deserts, and some are even sitting right next to you!
 Heterotrophs are animals and organisms that eat autotrophs (producers) in order to survive.
 Some categories of heterotrophs include herbivores (plant eaters), carnivores (meat eaters), omnivores (plant and meat eaters), and lastly scavengers (foraging).

 Heterotrophs rely on autotrophs for food because they need energy in order to continue functioning.
 They either focus on eating plants directly for food or may even eat other species to gain energy indirectly.
-For example, let's say that Bob eats a cow.
-Bob received energy indirectly from the cow, because the cow ate grass which received its energy from the sun.
+For example, let’s say that Bob eats a cow.
+Bob received energy indirectly from an autotroph - grass, because the cow ate grass which received its energy from the sun.
 Therefore, heterotrophs receive their energy from the sun indirectly by eating other organisms as well as autotrophs.

 So what are some examples of heterotrophs you might ask?
 Well, here’s a listing from a variety of categories!